Chorus-bdd/chorus-js-react-calculator/README.md

 This will run the script under e2e/e2e.sh, which starts up the docker cluster - and the Chorus image will run all the feature files under ./feature

-You can see the chorus tests running in the browser by pointing a VNC client at *vnc://localhost:5912* This will attach to a vnc server on the docker image running the chrome browser Tip - On MacOS, Safari will work :)
+You can see the chorus tests running in the browser by pointing a VNC client at `vnc://localhost:5912`, using pwd `secret`

+This will attach to a vnc server on the docker image running the chrome browser Tip - On MacOS, Safari will work :)